Jesse Marsch: Professional

-Marsch was brought in by D.C.
+Marsch was drafted by D.C.
 United (their assistant coach was his coach at Princeton, Bob Bradley) in the third round of the 1996 MLS College Draft.

 Marsch spent the next two seasons with D.C.
 United, but played in only 15 games.
 D.C. assistant coach Bob Bradley, named to lead the expansion Chicago Fire, acquired Marsch soon after the Expansion Draft in exchange for A. J. Wood and a second-round pick in the 1998 College Draft.
 Marsch immediately became a regular in Chicago and remained a mainstay in their lineup through 2005.
 He helped the Fire to the 1998 MLS Cup, giving him three league championships in three seasons.
 While with Chicago, he also won the U.S. Open Cup in 1998, 2000 and 2003.

 After the 2005 season, Marsch was transferred to Chivas USA, where Bradley was then coaching.
 At the time, he left the Fire as the club's all-time leader in regular season games played with 200 (he now sits sixth behind C. J. Brown, Logan Pause, Gonzalo Segares, Zach Thornton and Chris Armas).
 Marsch is one of three players to have played in each of the first 14 seasons of Major League Soccer.
 On February 5, 2010, he announced his retirement after four seasons with Chivas to enter coaching.

 International

 Marsch received two caps with the United States national team.
-His first came as a substitute in a scoreless World Cup qualifier tie away to Trinidad and Tobago on November 11, 2001; the other came on June 2, 2007 in a 4–1 friendly win against China in San Jose, California.
+His first came as a substitute in a scoreless World Cup qualifier tie away to Trinidad and Tobago on November 11, 2001; the other came on June 2, 2007, in a 4–1 friendly win against China in San Jose, California.

 Coaching career

 Early career

 Following his retirement, Marsch was hired as an assistant to his former college and club coach Bob Bradley with the United States men's national team.
 Marsch remained with the U.S. program until Bradley's firing in July 2011.

 In August 2011, Marsch was unveiled as the first head coach of Major League Soccer expansion franchise Montreal Impact, starting play in 2012.
-In their first MLS game on March 10, the team lost 2–0 at fellow Canadians Vancouver Whitecaps FC.
+In their first MLS game on March 10, the team lost 2–0 at fellow Canadians Vancouver Whitecaps.
 The club finished in 12th place with 42 points.
 After that one season, Marsch left the club in November 2012.
 Though team management had been emphatic about their satisfaction with Marsch's work, the differences in coaching philosophies between Marsch and the management of the club led to an "amicable" split.